thndrbrrr/pragnastic/README.md

 lockfile_age_notification_threshold=120  # 2 mins (notifications currently only work on macOS)
 ```

-You might notice that the location of the user's SyncDrive is not configured in there: that is because SyncDrive uses [Unison](https://github.com/bcpierce00/unison) to synchronize remote and local directories, and Unison reads that kind of information out of a Unison profile.
+You might notice that the location of a user's SyncDrive is not configured in there: that is because SyncDrive uses [Unison](https://github.com/bcpierce00/unison) to synchronize remote and local directories, and Unison reads that kind of information from a Unison profile.
 The config file above will have Unison use profile `alice`, which means it expects to find the file `~/.unison/alice.prf`.

-Look at some sample profiles in `client/conf/unison` as well as [Unison's excellent documentation](https://www.cis.upenn.edu/~bcpierce/unison/download/releases/stable/unison-manual.html) to create your Unison profile, and don't forget to update the `unison_profile` variable in `~/.pragnastic.conf` accordingly.
+Look at some sample profiles in `client/conf/unison` as well as [Unison's excellent documentation](https://www.cis.upenn.edu/~bcpierce/unison/download/releases/stable/unison-manual.html) to create your Unison profile, then copy the file to `~/.unison` and don't forget to update the `unison_profile` variable in `~/.pragnastic.conf` accordingly.

-### macOS
+**Create local directories and Unison configuration**

-The commands below will create the directories, and copy the `common` configuration for Unison:
+The commands below will create directories for SyncDrive, NetDrive, and SharedDrive as well as copy the `common` configuration for Unison:

 ```sh
 $ cd ~